Back to Creator Lab

 Chatting KPIs: What to Track and What Good Looks Like

 If you're not tracking numbers, you're guessing.
 We measure everything at B9 — and I mean everything.
 Here are the metrics that actually matter and what you should aim for.
+(See the real numbers from creators we manage)

 Dashboard showing four chatting KPIs with sparkline trends: Chatting Ratio at $4.80 per fan, PPV Conversion at 8.2%, Response Time at 2.4 minutes, and Fan LTV at $127